ast-grep/ast-grep.github.io/website/reference/rule.md

 * type: `Object`

 A relational rule object, which is a rule object with two additional fields `stopBy` and `field`.

+The target node must has a descendant node matching the `has` sub-rule.

 Example:
 ```yaml